andrewdyer/react-hoc-toolkit/README.md

 # 🧰 React HOC Toolkit

-A collection of Higher-Order Components (HOCs) designed to enhance and simplify the development of React applications.
+A collection of HOCs to enhance and simplify React development.

 ## 📄 License